Instructions for authors

 Example 2: European Committee on Antimicrobial Susceptibility Testing (EUCAST).
 Clinical breakpoints - bacteria (v 12.0). https://www.eucast.org/clinical_breakpoints/.
 Accessed on October 15, 2022.

 Please be advised that accents, italics and special characters are not considered in most of international repositories.
 Furthermore, note that mistakes are present in repositories.
 Thus, the reference should be ever referred to PDF or hard copy of the articles.
 While the journal can correct reference mistakes in editorial process, the authors have the only responsibility of accuracy and correctness of references.
 Lack of uniformity, grammatical mistakes (e.g.: Use of initial capital letters in all words), lack of any of essential elements or severe mistakes (e.g.: Missing authors) will result in the return of the article to authors for correction prior to any editorial consideration of the text.
+Note that these mistakes are tipically introduced by reference management softwares.
+If use this tye of programs, please revise carefully reference section to avoid unnecessary delays.

 Tables and Figures